roshii/brane/docs/WHITEPAPER.md

 #### 2.1.3 Distribute Third Party Risk ####

-Last and not least, investors could very well select and use a single exchange and have all their asset stored and traded there, that would be convinient but would also be very bad if that exchange goes Mt Gox<sup>[#](#mtgox)</sup>...
+Last and not least, investors could very well select and use a single exchange and have all their asset stored and traded there, that would be convinient but would also be very bad if that exchange goes Mt Gox<sup>[[1]](#mtgox)</sup>...
 Thus, investors are better off spreading their risk over multiple parties and wallets and give away convinience; as the saying goes: don't put all your eggs in the same basket.

-<a name="coincount">#</a> [CoinMarketCap](#https://coinmarketcap.com/).
-<a name="mpt">#</a> [Modern portfolio theory - Wikipedia](#https://en.wikipedia.org/wiki/Modern_portfolio_theory#Risk_and_expected_return)
-<a name="periodictable">#</a> [The Periodic Table of Blockchain - Pavel Kravchenko](#https://www.coindesk.com/periodic-table-blockchain-classify-tokens/)
-<a name="weiss">#</a> [The Weiss Cryptocurrency Ratings Explained - Weiss Ratings, LLC](#https://weisscryptocurrencyratings.com/ratings/the-weiss-cryptocurrency-ratings-explained-15)
-<a name="mtgox">#</a> [Mt.
+<a name="mtgox">[1]</a> [Mt.
 Gox - Wikipedia](#https://en.wikipedia.org/wiki/Mt._Gox)

 ### 2.2 A growing complexity ###

 Regardless of how investors build their portfolio, following and managing the later is a manual process involving multiple parameters.
-Even though services or sofware are available for part of the process such as rating, optimization and timing, none do cover the whole repetitive process of rating, optimmizing and timing at once.
+Even though services or sofware are available to ease some parts of the process such as rating, optimization and timing, none do cover the whole repetitive process of rating, optimmizing and timing at once.
 Investors are thus required to handle data manually at some point in time of the process.
-Considering investors should keep track of multiple parameters of multiple crypto asset held at multiple third parties, complexity and reporting is growing exponentilly with each new element in the portfolio, which can quickly become hard to manage manually.
+Considering investors should keep track of multiple parameters of multiple crypto asset held at multiple third parties, complexity and reporting is growing exponentilly with each new element added to a portfolio, which can quickly become hard to manage manually.

 ### 2.3 What do crypto investors need? ###

-New crypto ETF keep coming to the market with more the hundred and fifty active as off April 2018 and while they do cover the need for a service shading away the complexity of managing a crypto portfolio, investors do have to trust a single third party going against what cryptocurrencies have made possible: getting rid of the trusted third party.
+New crypto ETF<sup>[[1]](#funds)</sup> keep coming to the market with more the hundred and fifty active as off April 2018 and while they do cover the need for a service shading away the complexity of managing a crypto portfolio, investors do have to trust a single third party going against what cryptocurrencies have made possible: getting rid of the trusted third party.
 Investors clearly need a tool to get rid of this middle man by providing all functionallity needed for an investor to manage crypto portfolio through a single, unified software than can run from home.

+<a name="funds">[1]</a> 150+ funds according to [Bloomberg](#https://www.bloomberg.com/news/articles/2018-04-02/crypto-hedge-fund-bubble-begins-to-deflate-as-returns-tumble)

 ### 2.4 Benefits ###